 The key maintenance performance indicators monitored in the CMMS are a broad topic that we propose to cover in three episodes:

-- Episode 1 – How to unite a departmental vision and a management vision
+- Episode 1 – How to unite a field vision and a management vision

 - Episode 2 – Giving meaning to the CMMS project by setting up indicators

 - Episode 3 – How to get clients to consider their maintenance indicators

 Key maintenance activity indicators monitored in the CMMS: How to unite a departmental vision and a management vision.